Things To Do In Sydney: Walks With Kids Aged 6 Months To 6 years +

 Carrs Bush Park

 Located in the foreshore of Kogarah Bay, this wonderful parkland has a brand new playground that caters for all ages and abilities, a cafe, shark nets for safe swimming, walking tracks, bbqs and tables.
+Check out our review of the playground here.

 Beautiful place for a picnic, a walk and some history lessons.